ChrstphrHll/npc_gen/students/Tezani Morthil.md

 ---
 ### Description
 - 2nd year Elf Wizard in Elkenval
-- straight auburn hair that's put up in a large bun, Gray eyes, and Light Tan skin
+- short wavy brunette hair that's plain, Gray eyes, and Light Tan skin
 - Is Deceptive and Extreme, and has Generosity as their ideal

 ### Organizations